 An inflatable band is placed around the stomach that sections the stomach into two parts.
 Inflating the band reduces the opening between the two parts, which means less food can pass through.

-For some procedures, like a gastric band, you may be out of hospital within a day, whereas the other procedures may necessitate a hospital stay of up to 5 days.
+For some procedures, like a gastric band, you may be out of hospital within a day, whereas the other procedures may necessitate a hospital stay of up to five days.
 You must remember that this surgery requires a dramatic change – both to your body and your lifestyle.
-After surgery, your body will need time to recovery and so you will not be able to eat any food for a couple of days.
+After surgery, your body will need time to recover and so you will not be able to eat any food for a couple of days.
 After that, you will start on liquids, then soft or liquidized food before going back on to solids.

-When you book with Medical Departures, you have an added layer of protection as we have already run our own background checks on all of our clinic partners.
+When you book with Medical Departures, you have an added layer of protection as we have already run our own background checks on all of our clinic and hospital partners.
 This includes legal/criminal records checks, onsite visits, collection of patient testimonials and verification of doctor qualifications.
-International professional memberships, like IFSO, are also included on our listings.
+International professional memberships, like IFSO, are also included in our listings.
 Going abroad for surgery can be a rewarding experience, but only if you make sure you go to a reliable facility.

-The cost of bariatric surgery in Bali varies depending on the exact procedure, but costs are substantially less at around 50% lower than prices in Australia which range from AUD $8,000 - $35,000 (UK £2,300 - £20,000; US $3,000 - $27,000; EUR €2,600 - €29,000).
+The cost of bariatric surgery in Bali varies depending on the exact procedure, but costs are substantially less at around 50% lower than prices in Australia, for example, which range from AUD $8,000 - $35,000 (UK £2,300 - £20,000; US $3,000 - $27,000; EUR €2,600 - €29,000).

-See below for ways to book an appointment, or chat to our Customer Care Team if you’d like to know more about bariatric surgery in Bali.
+Search our extensive listings to find your surgeon.
+Once ready, see below for ways to book a free appointment, or chat with our Customer Care Team if you’d like to know more about bariatric surgery in Bali.